ivmai/bdwgc/README.md

 The collector currently is designed to run essentially unmodified on machines that use a flat 32-bit or 64-bit address space.
-That includes the vast majority of Workstations and X86 (X >= 3) PCs.
+That includes the vast majority of Workstations and x86 (i386 or later) PCs.

 In a few cases (Amiga, OS/2, Win32, MacOS) a separate makefile or equivalent is supplied.
 Many of these have separate README.system